hkoziolek/lightweight-k8s-benchmarking/README.md

 kbench -benchconfig <desired filepath>
 ````

-After editing our [ansible playbooks](ansible-playbooks) changing all "TODOs" to your local settings and editing the inventory file to your IP adresses, you can also run these to start experiments:
+After editing our [ansible playbooks](ansible-playbooks) changing all "TODOs" to your local settings and editing the inventory file to your IP adresses, you can also run these *on the experiment coordinator node* (e.g., pluto) to start experiments:
 ````
+sudo apt install python3-pip
 python3 -m pip install --user ansible ansible --version ansible-galaxy collection install community.mongodb